-The Good Intentions business has grown and developed since we opened in 2013.
+The Good Intentions of Chicago business has grown and developed since we opened in 2013.
 In order to provide the best customer service, we’re updating our systems as we continue to assist patients in their medical cannabis journey.

 We’re Still Here To Help You!

 If you’d like to learn more about getting your medical cannabis card, or would like to reach the staff at Good Intentions, please click on the “Get Your Card” tab at the top of the page and leave us a message.

 “I am profoundly grateful for Good Intentions…I had almost lost hope and had nowhere to turn.
 Thank you for all your help.”